timtheteh/Profiler-and-Recommender-System/README.md

 ### Analysis

 Here, we choose the top 5 interest nodes as the source nodes (based on the weight of the LIKES relationships) as the basis for the personalised pagerank.
-The recommendation when it is weighted is hence more menaingful than when all the weights are equal.
+The recommendation when it is weighted is hence more meaningful than when all the weights are equal.

 ### Better experiment Part 2 (Testing of Classes)